Maurice Sendak Where The Wild Things Are (actual cover)

 2. A very hungry fox plots to murder Rosie the hen but is foiled time after time by getting himself into pickles.

-Some short stories exist mostly as character studies.
-Fun With A Stranger is a particularly engaging example of a character-study short story, with a plot that exists to paint a portrait of a particular kind of old-fashioned school teacher.
-The reader feels empathy for everyone involved, from the young pupils to the teacher herself.
+Some short stories exist mainly as character studies.
+Fun With A Stranger by American author Richard Yates is one example.
+The story paints a portrait of a particular kind of old-fashioned school teacher.
+The reader feels empathy for everyone involved,, from the young pupils to the teacher herself.

 A man retells what it was like being a third grader in Miss Snell’s class.
 Continue reading